Yellen, Powell say more needed to limit U.S. economic damage

 Several Republican lawmakers expressed worries that run-way inflation could be triggered by the more than $4 trillion in support provided by Congress last year, the Biden administration’s recently approved $1.9 trillion support package, coupled with the Fed’s ultra-low interest rates.

-Addressing those concerns, Powell said that the Fed remains strongly committed to its two policies goals of achieving maximum employment and stable prices, which it interprets as price increases averaging 2% per year.
+Addressing those concerns, Powell said that the Fed remains strongly committed to its two policies goals of achieving maximum employment and stable prices, which it interprets as price increases averaging 2 percent per year.

 As progress is made against the virus and the economy opens, the Fed expects inflation will rise over the course of this year, he said.